 Advice for Women who Network

 Currently, men and women advance at different rates despite having the same networking opportunities and working capabilities.
 How can women remedy this problem?
 More networking can be the answer, but only to improve the chances, statistically speaking.
-The aim is to improve the quality of the connections, and to make others more likely to view women favorably, based on merits and not unconscious bias.
+The aim is to improve the quality of the connections and to make others more likely to view women favourably, based on merits and not unconscious bias.